by Nikki Stephens and Rhonda Aghamalian

 Have you heard of Annie?
 According to legend, Annie lives in the Texas section of the park.
 She is said to be the spirit of a little girl who died in or near Johnson Creek in the early 1900s.

-If you believe in Annie, visit her during the spookiest time of the year for Six Flags Over Texas – during HALLOWFEST
+If you believe in Annie, visit her during the spookiest time of the year for Six Flags Over Texas – during FRIGHT FEST!

 Arlington’s Lost Cemetery of Infants

-Back in 1894, society was a different place where single mothers were, for lack of a better term, social pariahs and shunned from the public.
+Back in 1894, society was a different place where single mothers were looked down on by the public.
 That’s when Reverend James Tony Upchurch created the Berachah Industrial Home for the Redemption and Protection of Erring Girls.
 Here, the women were taught employable skills that could help them rejoin society.
 The Institute turned into a “self-sustaining” village that eventually morphed into an orphanage by 1935.

 The only thing that remains of the land Reverend Upchurch developed is a well-hidden graveyard right off UT Arlington’s campus.
 The “lost cemetery of infants” most likely marks the graves of stillbirths and complications.

-According to Tui Snider's research, activity reported here includes “shadowy figures seen darting between the trees, the sensation of being watched, the sounds of children’s voices, and small toys appearing (and disappearing) on graves.”
+According to paranormal enthusiast, Tui Snider, activity reported here includes “shadowy figures seen darting between the trees, the sensation of being watched, the sounds of children’s voices, and small toys appearing (and disappearing) on graves.”
 (Source)

 Arlington Music Hall

-“Fred” is the name of the ghost-in-residence owner Jean Collins has come to know at Arlington Music Hall, Arlington’s 65-year old Downtown music venue.
-Not only did she catch the sounds of an invisible being moving onstage with her own ears, but she and countless other AMH employees are dead serious when they tell you lights have come back on after being completely shut off.
-Howard Ball of AMH’s next-door neighbors Babe’s Chicken Dinner House has had some strange occurrences, including Fred himself walking up to him and asking for a look around the restaurant, stating that “he used to live here,” only to then disappear.
+“Fred” is the name of the ghost-in-residence owner Jean Collins has come to know at Arlington Music Hall, Arlington’s 65-year-old Downtown music venue.
+Not only did she catch the sounds of an invisible being moving onstage with her own ears, but she and countless other employees are deadly serious when they tell you lights have come back on after being completely shut off.
+Howard Ball of Arlington Music Hall's next-door neighbor Babe’s Chicken Dinner House has had some strange occurrences, including Fred himself walking up to him and asking for a look around the restaurant, stating that “he used to live here,” only to then disappear.
 Ahh!

 Even the Dallas-Area Paranormal Society caught clear EVPs (electronic voice phenomenon) and the conclusion that there may be more than one spirit that roams the hall, as a female voice was also recorded with the team.
 “Fred is a good ghost, and he’s here,” says Jean.
 Watch the video and judge for yourself...